 On the west coast of Africa lies a beautiful country with expanses of wilderness and coastline: Ghana, meaning “Warrior King,” is a place known for its warm national character, where visitors are always welcomed as friends.
 Above all, the Ghanaians are peaceful, caring, and hospitable.
 Ghana maintains a stable government, as well as one of the strongest economies in West Africa thanks to its abundance of natural resources.
 Over 100 different ethnic groups call Ghana home.
-During your Squads Abroad experience in communities throughout the Cape Coast, the Ghanaian people will become your family and will make this unique place unforgettable.
+During your Squads Abroad experience in the village of Ho, the Ewe people of the Volta Region will become your family and will make this unique place unforgettable.
 With English as an adopted “official” language, amazing connections can be made in Ghana.

-Located in a safe, residential community, your Home-Base in Ghana offers beautiful views and common areas are furnished with plenty of chairs and couches that are decorated with bright batik fabrics.
+Located in a safe, residential community, your Home-Base in Ghana offers beautiful views and your very own mango tree!
+Common areas are furnished with plenty of chairs and couches that are decorated with bright batik fabrics.
 Enjoy the evening breeze on the patio with fellow volunteers or bring out a book for some quiet time.
 Living areas are communal with plenty of space to keep your belongings.
 Each bed also has a mosquito net, so we’ve got you covered, literally.

-Our local staff designs and runs each program; the staff will make you feel at home acting like a second family during your stay and helping you better understand the culture.
-They help facilitate your volunteer placement and activities and are always available to handle any questions that may arise.
+Cross-Cultural Solutions’ local staff designs and runs each program; the staff will make you feel at home acting like a second family during your stay and helping you better understand the culture.
+They help facilitate your placement and activities and are always available to handle any questions that may arise.